-In IR mode, the current setting is similar to Flash mode setting, which is controlled by I2C register 0x03.
-For IR mode, I2C register 0x01 bits[3:2] should be to '01' and STROBE pin should be enabled, then STROBE pin rising edge can activate IR mode, and STROBE pin falling edge or flash time-out event can deactivate IR mode.
+In IR mode, the current setting is similar to Flash mode setting, which is controlled by IC registers 0x03 and 0x04.
+LED2 current code in IC register 0x04 has the option to be overridden by LED1 current code in IC register 0x03.
+For IR mode, IC register 0x01 bits[3:2] should be to '01' and STROBE pin should be enabled, then STROBE pin rising edge can activate IR mode, and STROBE pin falling edge or flash time-out event can deactivate IR mode.
 In IR mode, the two current sources are enabled to the full current setting with no delay or slow ramp during STROBE rising edge, and they are fully turned off immediately with no delay or slow ramp during STROBE falling edge.
 This allows IR current to follow the fast frequency IR transmission of the STROBE pin signal.
 For IR mode, STROBE pin only allows Level Triggered, and doesn't allow Edge Triggered, but it is still protected by flash time-out if STROBE width is too long.
 In IR mode, since the STROBE width can be very short, the boost converter might not have enough time to boost the output high enough to regulate the current sources, it is recommended to set the boost converter to Pass mode and let the output voltage be equal to the input voltage.